xxuejie/xterm-pty-wasi-polyfill/demo/README.md

 ```

 A server should now be setup at `http://127.0.0.1:3000`, where you can use your browser to play with the demo.

+Or you can see the deployed site at <https://xterm-pty-wasi-demo.netlify.app/>.